 The UNESCO list, currently composed of over 400 elements, already includes various foods and traditions from all over the world such as Turkish flatbread, Austrian horsemanship, and Chinese shadow puppetry.
 Kimchi’s on there too, obviously.
 And Belgium’s beer culture is already on there already, so, honestly, why not fries?

-The goal of the petition is simple: emphasising the dual jewels of Belgian culinary know-how, which are fries and mayonnaise.
+The goal of the petition is simple: emphasizing the dual jewels of Belgian culinary know-how, which are fries and mayonnaise.
 The reason the petition’s gaining steam now, however, is somewhat surprising: soccer.
 Wait, what?
 “It’s like the World Cup of taste.
 We’re from a small country, but our strikers ‘fries and mayo’ are doing really well.
 We are ready to go all the way,” says Arthus de Bousies, managing director of Natura, a Belgian mayonnaise producer behind the petition.
 Um, sure.

 According to Navefri-Unafri, a Belgian trade association looking after the interest of the Frietkoten (traditional fry stands, and yes, they have their own trade association) there are approximately 4643 kiosks in Belgium dedicated to fries, which given Belgium’s population works out to about one fry joint per 2500 people (and that’s not counting the many and various other places one could get one’s fill of fries).
 That is some serious devotion to fries for a relatively small country.